Acne in Men: Causes, Symptoms, and Treatments That Work

 Of the different types of acne, blackheads and whiteheads are regarded as the mildest form.
-As non-inflammatory spots, they’re the most receptive to standard over-the-counter treatments.
+As non-inflammatory spots, they’re the most receptive to standard over-the-counter treatments, such as acnecide.

 Inflammatory spots are a bit trickier.
 Once papules and pustules appear, it can be a sign of moderate acne developing.
-These will require a more specialised treatment.
+These will require more specialized treatment, such as antibiotics like lymecycline.

 Where Can Acne Develop?